Debating Truth: Debate-driven Claim Verification with Multiple Large Language Model Agents: Introduction

 \section{Introduction}

-In the modern digital landscape where misinformation disseminates widely and rapidly online, (automated) claim verification has become a cornerstone technique for assessing the veracity of information, which mitigates the influence of misinformation and enhances digital literacy \cite{factcheck_definition}.
-Existing state-of-the-art (SOTA) claim verification methods typically leverage a large language model (LLM) to evaluate the veracity of a claim by analyzing its consistency or contradiction with any relevant evidence collected from external sources, e.g., the web, via retrieval-augmented generation (RAG) \cite{averitec_challenge}.
-In this framework, the target claim and the collected evidences are integrated into a structured prompt that directs a single LLM to generate a predicted verdict with corresponding justifications, which elucidate the rationale behind its veracity assessment.
+In the modern digital landscape where misinformation disseminates widely and rapidly online \cite{factcheck_definition}, (automated) claim verification has become a cornerstone web technology for assessing the veracity of (check-worthy) claims \cite{factcheck_definition,guo2022survey,annotation_schema}.
+State-of-the-art (SOTA) claim verification approaches typically use retrieval-augmented generation (RAG) \cite{averitec_challenge}, wherein a large language model (LLM) agent receives a claim and relevant evidence retrieved from the web, and generates a verdict with explanatory justifications.

-However, individual LLMs are limited when verifying complex, multi-faceted claims.~\dc{Take \emph{HerO} \cite{hero}, the SOTA that leverages the above framework with a single LLM and RAG, as an example.}\footnote{\hhr{This error traces back to Claim 218 in~\citet{hero}'s official results.
-Full details are available in our repository.}} It incorrectly refutes the claim ``\texttt{52\% of Nigeria's current population lives in urban areas},'' by relying on an outdated evidence indicating a 36\% urban population in 2008. \hhr{Notably, a more recent evidence explicitly supporting a 52\% urbanization rate was also successfully retrieved, yet the single-LLM solution failed to reconcile contradictions across the collected evidences.}
+However, the claim verification capabilities of individual agents are insufficient for complex claims that involve multifaceted evidence \cite{conflicts,mohsin2025fundamental}.
+Take \emph{HerO}, the SOTA method using a single agent with supervised fine-tuning (SFT) and Chain-of-Thought (CoT) prompting, as an example.
+It incorrectly refutes the claim ``\texttt{52\% of Nigeria's current population lives in urban areas}'' by relying on outdated evidence indicating a 36\% urban population in 2008. \emph{Although more recent evidence supporting a 52\% urbanization rate was successfully retrieved, the single agent in this approach completely overlooked this critical evidence}, resulting in this error.\footnote{This error traces back to Claim 218 in~\citet{hero}'s official results.}